 Such a simple concept, but what a difference it can make on your performance and business.
 There’s no faster way to advance into the top 5 percent of your industry than this.
 Yet, most people don’t do it."

-If you've been thinking about and talking about paying off debt but everyone around you is adopting a "YOLO" mentality, you need to shift your circle of influence.
+For example, if you've been thinking about and talking about paying off debt but everyone around you is adopting a "YOLO" mentality and you seem to have fallen into this same line of thought, that's an indication that you need to shift your circle of influence.

-Shifting your circle of influence doesn't mean you start picking fights or cutting people off for no reason.
-It means that you identify the type of people you want to spend more time with and start spending less time with the people who have nothing to contribute to your purpose.
+However, keep in mind that shifting your circle of influence doesn't mean you start picking fights or cutting people off for no reason.
+It means that once you identify the type of people you want to spend more time with, you need to start spending less time with the people who have nothing to contribute to your purpose or progress.

 Bola Onada Sokunbi